News and events

 ACRISP proud to support the IOC World Conference

-ACRISP is proud to be a patron of the upcoming IOC World Conference on Prevention of Injury & Illness in Sport, which will be held in Monaco from the 16-18 March 2017.
+ACRISP was proud to be a patron of the IOC World Conference on Prevention of Injury & Illness in Sport, which was held in Monaco from the 16-18 March 2017.

 ACRISP receives a Vice-Chancellor's Award for Excellence